jonascarpay/apecs/examples/Shmup.md

 This works fine, but it’s not ideal.
 We don’t really need to read `Velocity`, we are only ever interested in removing it.
-Furthermore, we don’t want to have to write all three components, we just want to be able to delete them.
+Furthermore, we don’t want to have to write all three Components, we just want to be able to delete them.

 The next System illustrates how we can make our `cmap`s more specific.